Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_5 (Insecure Data Storage 3).md

 From the code, it is clear that the entered details are being stored in a temporary file that is created when we enter the save button.
 That temporary file is named as `uinfo`.

-The critical issue here is that the user entered data is getting stored in the file without any exncyption or obfuscation.
-It is getting stored in plain text.
+The critical issue here is that **the user entered data is getting stored in the file without any exncyption or obfuscation.
+It is getting stored in plain text**.

 This presents a serious security risk regarding to user privacy.
 Storing sensitive data like this in files without encyption leads to data leaks.